tanin47/whowish_word/README.md

 WhowishWord tries to solve this problem elegantly.
 It is much better than using a config file.

-It makes a simple tool for CEO, VP of Marketing (or whoever it is) to make changes themselves.
+It gives a simple tool for CEO, VP of Marketing (or whoever it is) to make changes themselves.

 The beauty of WhowishWord is that: